250mon/email-sender-web-app/README.md

 # Production mode

-Launch the frontend and backend together using docker
+- Launch the frontend and backend together using docker
+- Change IP_ADDR in .env
+- Alwasy use the url including IP_ADDR (CORS)

 ## Update from docker hub